-First, we’ll create a color background and add a little stars to make the depth for image.
+First, we’ll create a color background and add little stars to make the depth for the image.
 Then I will show you how to create a nebula and star brushes.
-The next step will be the creation of the planets, mounting it and various effects.
+The next step will be the creation of the planets, mounting it, and various effects.
 At the end of this tutorial, I will show you how to make dark matter and add lighting effects.
 I want to warn you that all in this tutorial (colors, shapes, sizes, types of brushes, and so on) are given for my artwork.
 You can try and experiment with everything.
 Because this tutorial aims to develop your creative skills and thinking.
-Feel free go for it!
-You will need any version of Photoshop, inspiration and a bit of attentiveness.
+Feel free to go for it!
+You will need any version of Photoshop, inspiration, and a bit of attentiveness.

 Launch Photoshop and begin to create!
 Create a new document.
-Go to File > New or the short key Cmd /Ctrl+ N. A blank document with size of 4000 pixels wide and 2000 pixels high, resolution 200 Pixels/Inch, Background Contents: Other (black color (# 000000)).
+Go to File > New or the short key Cmd /Ctrl+ N. A blank document with a size of 4000 pixels wide and 2000 pixels high, resolution 200 Pixels/Inch, Background Contents: Other (black color (# 000000)).

 The first thing I did a colored background.
 Create new layer, used icon on Layer panel (or Cmd/Ctrl + Shift + N).
 Select Brush Tool (B) on Toolbar and set the settings Size: 900px, Opacity: 100%, Hardness: 0%, Flow: 100%.
 I chose tints of blue and green color in Swatches panel (Colors: # 005952, # 003663, # 002157).
-Arbitrarily drew a few spots across the entire width the working area.
+Arbitrarily drew a few spots across the entire width of the working area.